 Click the icons below to learn more.

 Genmab has identified an initial set of performance indicators that will enable us to better manage and measure our impact going forward, and fulfill our commitment to sustainability.
-We have committed to UN Sustainable Development Goals and adopted the Sustainability Accounting Standards Board (SASB) framework and will follow its guidelines to disclose critical measurements on the environment, society and governance (ESG) of relevance to our business operations.
+We have committed to UN Sustainable Development Goals and adopted the Sustainability Accounting Standards Board (SASB) framework and will follow its guidelines to disclose critical measurements on environment, society and governance (ESG) matters of relevance to our business operations.

-We continue to move our sustainability efforts forward, look for opportunities to further integrate ESG into our strategic planning and risk management processes, monitor ESG matters of relevance to our business operations and establish clear goals to measure our performance.
+We continue to move our sustainability efforts forward, look for opportunities to further integrate ESG into our strategic planning and risk management processes, monitor ESG issues of relevance to our business operations and establish clear goals to measure our performance.

 The Board of Directors and senior leadership are committed to Genmab’s business-driven CSR strategy, which focuses on four main areas – click each pillar to learn more.